 The library strives to maintain a collection that meets the needs of the community.
 In doing so, systematic collection development of the library's materials improves the efficiency and vitality of the library's resources.
-Materials are may be withdrawn from the collection by staff because of physical damage, lack of shelf space, lack of use, or other circumstances as determined by collection development staff.
+Materials may be withdrawn from the collection by staff because of physical damage, lack of shelf space, lack of use, or other circumstances as determined by collection development staff.
 Materials that have been lost or damaged may be replaced using the same criteria as for selection.
 Systematic collection development helps library staff evaluate the collection by identifying areas or titles where additional materials are needed, older editions that need to be updated, and subjects, titles, or authors that are no longer of interest to the community.
 This includes memorial/honorarium materials.
 If library staff is uncertain about a title to be withdrawn, standard bibliographic tools, and if necessary, subject experts, will be consulted to determine if the title has historical or literary value.

 Items are replaced and removed on a systematic and continuous basis to retain an up-to-date, attractive, and useful collection.
-Many withdrawn items are shipped to Better World Books for resale, with any credit earned being applied towards the library's collectionHQ annual fees.
-The remaining withdrawn items are donated to and sold by the Friends of the Jackson County Public Library, and the profits are used to support the library and local literacy projects.
+Many withdrawn items are shipped to a third party for resale, with any credit earned being applied towards the library's budget.
+The remaining withdrawn items are donated to the Friends of the Jackson County Public Library with any profit used to support the library and local literacy projects.
 Disposal of unsold items is at the discretion of the Friends of the Library.